 When you change your habit from focusing on what you don’t have to what you do have, life gets so much simpler.
 And happiness goes off the charts.

 8. Simple eating.

-9. Say yes to happy fun time and no to all the other things.
+9. Say yes to happy, fun times and no to all the other things.

 So please, for the love of God, schedule things you love to do into your calendar.
-Say yes to fun stuff that lights you up.
+Say yes to the fun things that light you up.

 For me, I make Sundays a self-care day.
-I make sure to say yes to me and taking care of me.
+I make sure to say yes to myself and take care of myself.
 I do all kinds of things.
-Sometimes it’ll be something artsy, then maybe a bike ride, and I always, always, always, include something beauty related EVERY Sunday.
-Usually my once a week facial, and a soak in the tub.
+Sometimes it’ll be something artsy, then maybe a bike ride, and I always, always, always include something beauty related EVERY Sunday.
+Usually, my once-a-week facial and a soak in the tub.